 Prior research has examined how the congruence in various sensory impressions of virtual others affects the XR experience.
 The work of Skarbez et al. (2017b) investigated a virtual agent's behavior coherence and its relative importance as a contributing factor for the overall plausibility of a VR experience.
-Further research focused on the congruence of spatial and behavioral cues of agents (Kim et al., 2017), gaze behavior, and auditory features of virtual groups (Bergström et al., 2017), facial animation methods (Kullmann et al., 2023), different virtual body animation features for avatars and agents (Debarba et al., 2022), and renderings of single virtual humans and their (in)congruence with the device-related presentation of the congruence of styles within a group of virtual humans.
-Following Mal et al. (2022)'s conceptualization of VHP, we hypothesize (in)congruencies in the realism of virtual others and their (in)congruence with the avatar to impact the perceived plausibility of virtual others' and deduce the following hypotheses.
+Further research focused on the congruence of spatial and behavioral cues of agents (Kim et al., 2017), gaze behavior, and auditory features of virtual groups (Bergström et al., 2017), facial animation methods (Kullmann et al., 2023), different virtual body animation features for avatars and agents (Debarba et al., 2022), and renderings of single virtual humans and their (in)congruence with the device-related presentation of the respective environment (Wolf et al., 2022c).
+However, we are unaware of related studies investigating the congruence of styles within a group of virtual humans.
+Following Mal et al. (2022)'s conceptualization of VHP, (in)congruencies in the realism of virtual others and their (in)congruence with the self-avatar might impact the perceived plausibility of virtual others'.
+We hypothesize more congruent conditions to result in a higher attribution of plausibility towards others and deduce the following hypotheses.